-For the new review, Sommerlad and his colleagues analyzed 15 studies looking into marriage and dementia.
-The research involved more than 812,000 people in all, and took place in numerous countries including the United States, China, Japan, France, Germany and Sweden.
+For the review, Sommerlad and his colleagues analyzed 15 studies looking into marriage and dementia.
+The research involved more than 812,000 people in all and took place in numerous countries including the United States, China, Japan, France, Germany, and Sweden.

 The vast majority of study participants were married or widowed.
 Few were divorced (between 4 and 6 percent in most of the studies), and few were lifelong singles (less than 10 percent in most studies).